 - Patterns work better than words, and landscapes work better than portraits.

 - On page banner images, you can adjust the image's focal point to control how the image is cropped.

 Parallax scrolling is a special effect available in certain templates where the background image appears to move more slowly than the content in the foreground.

-- Brine, Basil, Burke, Clay, Ethan, Feed, Foster, Greenwich, Hatch, Heights, Hunter, Hyde, Jaunt, Juke, Keene, Lincoln, Marta, Mercer, Mojave, Motto, Nueva, Polaris, Rally, Rover, Sonny, Sonora, Thorne - Parallax scrolling works on mobile.
+- Brine, Aria, Basil, Burke, Cacao, Clay, Ethan, Fairfield, Feed, Foster, Greenwich, Hatch, Heights, Hunter, Hyde, Jaunt, Juke, Keene, Lincoln, Maple, Margot, Marta, Mentor, Mercer, Miller, Mojave, Moksha, Motto, Nueva, Polaris, Rally, Rover, Sofia, Sonny, Sonora, Thorne, Wav, West - Parallax scrolling works on mobile.